shenzhou05/SRP-Chinese-Translation/Subsurface-Scattering.md

 - Optionally, just below, you may choose to **Increase the SSS Sample Count**.
 This can potentially reduce the amount of visual noise (caused by undersampling) produced by the blur pass at roughly 2.5x the cost, so make sure you can afford it.
 - Still in the **HDRP Asset**, locate the **Default Frame Settings**.
 Under the **Lighting Settings**, make sure that both **Subsurface Scattering** and **Transmission** are enabled.

-Most **SSS**-related settings are stored in a **Diffusion Profile**. **Diffusion Profile Settings** is an asset which contains a collection of 15 diffusion profiles, which you can edit and assign to your materials.
+Most **SSS**-related settings are stored in a **Diffusion Profile**. **Diffusion Profile Settings** is an asset which contains a set of 15 diffusion profiles, which you can edit and assign to your materials.

 To create **Diffusion Profile Settings**, navigate to the **Project** tab and click **Create -> Rendering -> Diffusion Profile Settings**.
 Afterwards, make sure to assign it to the **HDRP Asset**.